You should receive instructions on how to reset your password in the email associated with your Achieve the Core account shortly.

 Your search has been automatically saved, but enter the details below for your reference.

 Academic vocabulary (also known as Tier 2 vocabulary) words appear in many different contexts and are subtle or precise ways to say relatively simple things, for example “relative” or “accumulate”.
-The Common Core emphasizes regular practice with complex text and its academic vocabulary because academic vocabulary helps students access and understand increasing levels of complex texts across all content areas.
+The Common Core and other college- and career-ready standards emphasize regular practice with complex text and its academic vocabulary because academic vocabulary helps students access and understand increasing levels of complex texts across all content areas.

 Academic vocabulary words are often vital to comprehension, reappear in many texts, and frequently are part of a word family or semantic network.
 Tier two words can carry disproportionate weight in conveying the meaning of a text, and a reader who doesn’t understand even a single of these high-value words might have his or her comprehension thrown off track.
-For these reasons, the CCSS demand significant instructional attention to these words.
+For these reasons, significant instructional attention should be spent on these words.

 The challenge to teachers is to be alert to the presence of tier two words, determine which ones need to be taught, and which words deserve more time and effort for richer understanding.
 The Academic Word Finder pulls the most useful academic vocabulary words from a given text.